Are Gas Prices Too High? Or Is Your Car Too Big?

 Had any of those things come to pass, we’d be much better positioned to weather sticker shock at the pump.
 It’s only going to get worse come summer, as road trip season arrives and pricier “summer blends” arrive from refineries.
 (Yeah, there’s a winter blend and a summer blend of gasoline, adjusted to evaporate at different temperatures.)

 What happened to the emissions standards?
-Automakers complained that one-size-fits-all MPG goals were not fair to producers of bigger, heavier vehicles.
-The Obama Administration responded with a loophole for vehicles with larger footprints, and the auto companies drove a giant pick-up truck right through it.
+Automakers complained that one-size-fits-all miles-per-gallon goals were not fair to producers of bigger, heavier vehicles.
+The Obama administration responded with a loophole for vehicles with larger footprints, and the auto companies drove a giant pickup truck right through it.
 (And then ended up turning against the standards entirely, arguing they were still unfair given the bigger cars that Americans wanted to buy.)
 By 2018, Fiat Chrysler, Ford, and GM weren’t just selling fewer sedans—they’d stopped manufacturing them in the U.S. altogether!

 Were the automakers focusing on their most profitable products, or responding to American demands?
 Both.
 But forward-looking federal policy—from hiking the gas tax when oil prices fell, to discouraging the design of massive new trucks that get 20 miles to the gallon—might have nudged car buyers in a direction where they would be less troubled by today’s gas prices.
 (And, as a bonus for the climate, burning less gas.)